Whether you’re new to email marketing or consider yourself an expert, you likely want the same: to send the best email marketing campaigns.

 Already know your way around?

-Read on and follow these 20 email marketing best practices that’ll get your campaigns going in 2019 and beyond.
+Read on and follow these 25 email marketing best practices that’ll keep your customers engaged, improve your ROI, and get your campaigns going in the years to come.

 - Use a memorable sender name

 - Segment your audience

 - Send welcome emails

 - Craft and test your email subject lines